How should you use these tools?

 The Big 3 documents

-When it comes to ‘finding’ a job, this document is more important than your resume when networking – for your networking contacts this “Helps them, to help you” by giving a very specific view of the role you seek.
+When it comes to ‘finding’ a job, this document is more important than your resume when networking – for your networking contacts this “Helps them, to help you” by giving a very specific view of the role and networking connections that you are seeking.

 This is focused on overall positioning of both your skills and yourself.
 This tool has thoughts on resume content that builds a strong picture for network contacts, recruiters and hiring managers.